 Another study highlights the promise of reprogramming a person’s own islet cells to become insulin-producing beta cells.

-The McGowan Institute's Kathryn Whitehead, PhD, from Carnegie Mellon, is leading this study.
+The McGowan Institute's Kathryn A. Whitehead, PhD, from Carnegie Mellon, is leading this study.

 Her future research will look at: